 About the Building Regulations Division

-The 2013 Residential Code of Ohio goes into effect on January 1, 2013 for all projects for one, two and three residences and there accessory structures.
+The 2013 Residential Code of Ohio went into effect on January 1, 2013 for all projects for one, two and three residences and there accessory structures.
 There are a limited number of 2013 code books for sale at our offices.

 Montgomery County Building Regulations is certified by the State of Ohio to enforce building codes at a local level.
 We enforce building and electrical codes, flood damage prevention codes, and special airport zoning.